Keploy vs Hurl

 Hurl test suites are hand-crafted plain text files.
 Each test is readable and explicit, but building large suites requires manual effort.
 Tests are precise but time-consuming to create.

-Looking for a Hurl Alternative?
+Looking for a Hurl alternative?